AnasAber/drones_hackathon/README.md

 # Drone Swarm Logistics Simulation

-### Project Overview
+## Project Overview

 This project simulates the operation of a drone swarm logistics system designed for agricultural monitoring and crop health analysis.
 It focuses on optimizing drone deployment from multiple bases to efficiently cover crop monitoring tasks spread across a region.

 The simulation tests various operational scenarios, evaluates drone assignment strategies, and provides detailed analytics to help improve mission success rates, resource utilization, and overall system efficiency.

-### Key Features
+## Key Features

-Scenario-Based Testing: Explore different configurations such as varying the number of drone bases and the number of drones per base to find the most effective setup.
+**'Scenario-Based Testing'**: Explore different configurations such as varying the number of drone bases and the number of drones per base to find the most effective setup.

-Dynamic Ticket Assignment: Assign crop monitoring tasks (tickets) to drones based on proximity and drone availability, simulating real-world operational constraints.
+**'Dynamic Ticket Assignment'**: Assign crop monitoring tasks (tickets) to drones based on proximity and drone availability, simulating real-world operational constraints.

-Comprehensive Analytics: Analyze key metrics including coverage efficiency, mission completion time estimates, drone utilization, and investment costs for each scenario.
+**'Comprehensive Analytics'**: Analyze key metrics including coverage efficiency, mission completion time estimates, drone utilization, and investment costs for each scenario.

-Interactive Visualizations: Generate detailed, interactive maps displaying drone bases, ticket locations with priority statuses, flight paths, and real-time analytics overlays.
+**'Interactive Visualizations'**: Generate detailed, interactive maps displaying drone bases, ticket locations with priority statuses, flight paths, and real-time analytics overlays.

-Multi-Day Simulation: Simulate multiple days of operations where unassigned tasks from previous days carry over, allowing analysis of long-term operational capacity and backlog clearance.
+**'Multi-Day Simulation'**: Simulate multiple days of operations where unassigned tasks from previous days carry over, allowing analysis of long-term operational capacity and backlog clearance.

 Data Export: Export detailed scenario results and ticket assignment data for further analysis and reporting.

-### Purpose and Benefits
+## Purpose and Benefits

 This simulation tool is designed to assist agricultural planners and drone operations managers by: